 What to Love About This Recipe –

-- It’s perfect with a simple grilled cheese sandwich…we like to dip ours into the soup.
+- It’s perfect with a simple grilled cheese sandwich…we like to dip ours into the soup as we eat.

 - You can easily make a low-fat version by switching out the whipping cream for fat free half-and-half.